American Indian Education

 Who is eligible to participate?

 Any student who self identifies as American Indian and is coded North American Indian on Infinite Campus is eligible to participate in District 196’s American Indian Education Program.
 There is no cost to participate and all services are free of charge.
-The services provided by the Indian Education Program are optional.
+The services provided by the American Indian Education Program are optional.

 Title VI Indian Education Program